-With its galaxy of Michelin stars, many a foodie is drawn to the bright lights of San Sebastian to dine on exquisite – and expensive – delicacies.
-But, whilst embarking on a tapas tour of the Basque city, Chris Osburn discovers that decadence is available at even the most homely of pintxo bars.
+With its galaxy of Michelin stars, many a foodie is drawn to San Sebastian to dine on exquisite delicacies.
+But on a tapas tour of the city, Chris Osburn discovers that decadence is available at even the most homely of pintxo bars…

 On the edge of the Old Town with a taxi rank stumbling distance from its entrance, such a cocteleria offers a fine place to end a Friday night, or to regroup and gather before hitting the floor at Friends Disco, the cheese-fest dance club located next door to Dickens.
 BOOM BOOM BOOM.
 House music into the morning amd more giant gin and tonics.
 Buenos dias hangover!
 Ugh.